 If you see a lack of STEM opportunities for your students, figure out ways you could provide those opportunities, such as starting a makerspace in your school or creating mobile maker carts for classrooms.

 5. Think about Other Organizations that Share Your Goal

-These might be your local schools, government, human services organizations or nonprofits.
+These might be your local schools or public library, government organizations, local businesses, human services organizations, or nonprofits.
 Approach them to partner with you — bring them onto your team and involve them going forward.
 This will broaden your reach.
 Be sure to include this partnership information in your grant.

 You can get organizations to partner with you in different ways.
 They don’t necessarily have to be on your grant-writing team.
 Perhaps you can work out a partnership where they help promote your services or plan a series of workshops together.
 In the career center example above, you could partner with an organization that provides free business clothing for interviews.

 Many businesses are looking for philanthropy opportunities for their employees and would be more than willing to hold a fundraiser, a book drive, or send technology experts to your school to help facilitate a family tech night.

 There are usually timelines and calendar requirements for each individual funder.
 Start with a realistic big-picture timeline, and tweak it for each funding source that you apply for.
 Be careful that you are always setting realistic deadlines, and make sure you have someone on your team whose job it is to keep the project on track to hit them.

 Here’s where that team member who’s good with numbers comes in.
 Follow the specific guidelines each funder requires for outlining your budget.
 Some might require that a portion of the money be matched by your school or library budget.
 It’s very important that you follow the guidelines, as not doing so drastically lowers the possibility that you’ll be awarded the grant.